-

 Do credit bureaus calculate my credit score?

-No, your credit score is calculated by FICO and VantageScore, which are two widely used credit scoring models.
+No, your credit score is calculated by FICO or VantageScore, which are two widely used credit scoring models.

-Credit bureaus compile and provide credit reports, which can include your credit score from FICO and VantageScore.
-They also detail your credit history.
+Credit bureaus compile and provide your credit history.
 This history includes your active accounts, balances and payments due, age of accounts and your requests for new credit.
 Bankruptcies and delinquencies are also included.
+Using this information from a credit report, the credit-scoring models generate a three-digit credit score (300 to 850), making your credit score a snapshot representation of your credit report.

 Is one credit bureau better than the other?